Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 It works in a similar way to lay-by, but instead of securing an item for later purchase, you receive your goods upfront.

 - Sign up with a provider.
 Sign up either online or in store.
 You can usually get on-the-spot approval.

 - Make your purchase.
 Some providers only work with partnered merchants, whereas others are accepted anywhere that takes credit cards.

 - Pay back what you spend.
 Repayments are usually made in regular instalments and are automatically deducted from your nominated card.
 You need to make sure you have sufficient funds available to be able to cover the repayment.

 Interest free: What’s the catch?

 Most interest free platforms, charge the retailer a fee per transaction.
 This is how interest free platforms make most of their money.
-Retailers benefit from offering options such as Q Card and Gem Visa because it takes away one of the biggest barriers to closing a sale.
+Retailers benefit from offering interest free options because it takes away one of the biggest barriers to closing a sale.
 It allows shoppers to spend money they don’t have.

 What features do these interest free finance providers offer?

 Each provider offers the following features with their interest free finance service:

 - Loan term.
 Loans terms vary greatly depending on the provider and the retailer.
 For small-value purchases, it might be only six months, but it could be up to three years for more expensive transactions.